Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a statement to the IAM policy used by the application to allow logs:putLogEvents and logs:createLogStream.
 - [ ] Modify the IAM role used by the application by adding the CloudWatchFullAccess managed policy.
-- [x] Add a statement to the IAM policy used by the application to allow cloudwatch:putMetricData.
+- [x] Add a statement to the IAM policy used by the application to allow `cloudwatch:putMetricData`.
 - [ ] Add a trust relationship to the IAM role used by the application for cloudwatch.amazonaws.com.

 ### A Developer's laptop was stolen.
 The laptop was not encrypted, and it contained the SSH key used to access multiple Amazon EC2 instances.
 A SecurityEngineer has verified that the key has not been used, and has blocked port 22 to all EC2 instances while developing a response plan.
 How can the Security Engineer further protect currently running instances?